-In addition, and despite the trust we have in our producer, we regularly have random samples of our fabrics tested in an independent laboratory in Germany for harmful and unwanted substances in order to guarantee that they are free of harmful substances.
+Despite the trust we have in our producer, we regularly draw random samples of our fabrics and examine in an independent laboratory in Germany if there are any unwanted substances in order to guarantee that they are free of harmful substances.

-Viscose is therefore a material made from renewable raw materials, with low resource and pesticide use.
-It is also very comfortable and practical, as the fabric requires little space and dries extremely quickly.
+Viscose is a material made from renewable raw materials, with low resource and pesticide use.
+Moreover, it is very comfortable and practical, as the fabric requires little space and dries extremely quickly.
 Our enchanting, colourful patterns add the finishing touch.

-For a long time now, cotton has been a popular fabric for clothing due to its convincing properties.
+For a long time cotton has been a popular fabric for clothing due to its convincing properties.
 Cotton is soft, skin-friendly and resistant.
 It is easy to care for, breathable, highly absorbent and light in weight.
-Moreover, cotton is a natural fibre and therefore a renewable raw material
+Moreover, cotton is a natural fibre and therefore a renewable raw material.

 But unfortunately, a full 25% of the world's use of artificial pesticides is due to the cultivation and use of conventional cotton.
-We feel that this is clearly too much.
-However, because we do not want to do without the numerous advantages of natural fibres, we have decided to use organic cotton.
+We think that this is clearly too much.
+However, because we do not want to abstain from the numerous advantages of natural fibres, we have decided to use organic cotton.

 Organic cotton is grown ecologically and without the use of pesticides and fertilizers.
-This is advantageous because these chemicals not only pollute the soil, air and water, but also affect the health of the workers
+This is advantageous because these chemicals do not only pollute the soil, air and water, but also affect the health of the workers.

 By the way, the organic cotton we use is GOTS-certified.
 The "Global Organic Textile Standard" seal defines standards for the processing of textiles made from organically produced natural fibres.
 In addition to criteria for environmental requirements along the entire production chain, it also defines minimum social criteria and is therefore a very important textile seal.